Skip to content

 Some shrines and temples still stand today, where people pray to the Dragon Kings to bestow them with rain and good weather or stop droughts and floods.

-One of the most popular legends in Chinese culture is that of Shennong, the Divine Farmer.
+One of the most famous legends in Chinese culture is that of Shennong, the Divine Farmer.
 People believed he was the son of a beautiful princess and a dragon, and some claimed he was the father of the Yellow Emperor (Huangdi).
 Shennong taught the people how to plant crops, the tips and tricks of agriculture, and how to use herbal drugs.
-Hence, the dragon has always been seen as a symbol of prosperity, harvest and brings good fortune.
+Hence, the dragon has always been seen as a symbol of prosperity, harvest and good fortune.

 The Chinese Dragon